Magnetic Order Driven Ultrafast Phase Transition in NdNiO$_3$: Coherent Phonons and Nd Magnetism

-To obtain additional insight into how magnetic order couples to the lattice, we used density functional theory (DFT) to examine the electronic structure and energetics of various magnetic states as a function of static lattice distortions.
+While a full dynamical theory for the complex \NNO\ unit cell is currently out of reach, to obtain deeper insight into how magnetic order couples to the charge order, we employ density functional theory (DFT) here to examine the electronic structure and energetics of various magnetic states as a function of static lattice distortions.
 The energetics of the AFM-E$^\prime$ monoclinic structure is compared against the ferromagnetic (FM) solution, which in this context serves as a proxy of the paramagnetic (PM) state, which is difficult to approximate at the DFT level.
-However, note that the FM solution that is provided solely by DFT has orthorhombic symmetry and thus captures well the essential structural characteristic of the structural M-O transition observed during IMT.
+However, note that the FM solution that is provided solely by DFT has orthorhombic symmetry and can capture well the essential structural characteristics of the structural M-O transition observed during IMT.
 To include the influence of correlations, a plus Hubbard $U$ = 2 eV correction was used on the Ni d orbitals, which accurately captures the details of the AFM insulating phase \cite{Varignon:2017is}.
-Specifically, we investigate the evolution of the magnetic and electronic properties as a function of the breathing mode distortion (Fig.~\ref{Fig3}A).
-We focus on this particular distortion as it is the primary distortion active at the $Pnma \rightarrow P2_1/n$ transition; in addition, the DFT studies indicate that Jahn-Teller and rumpling distortions are not operative in determining the magnetic order (see Figure S4).
+Specifically, we investigate the evolution of the magnetic and electronic properties as a function of the breathing mode distortion (Fig.~\ref{Fig5}A).
+We focus on this particular distortion as it is the primary distortion active at the $Pnma \rightarrow P2_1/n$ transition; in addition, the DFT studies indicate that Jahn-Teller and rumpling distortions are not operative in determining the magnetic order (see Figure S5).